Mariachi: United States and further afield

 Regional Mexican radio stations in the United States include mariachi music in their programming.
-It is the most popular Latin music format in the US; as such, the music style is well recognized throughout the country.
+The most popular Latin music format in the US, the music style is well recognized throughout the country.
 The United States military has an official mariachi band in the New Mexico National Guard, called Mariachi Nuevo México; this pays homage to the state of New Mexico's Hispano and Mexican-American heritage.

-The promotion of mariachi as representative of Mexico has led to the formation of mariachi groups in many countries such as Argentina, Aruba, Egypt, Chile, Cuba, Spain, Croatia, Guatemala, Uruguay, Sweden, Peru, Brazil, Colombia, Ecuador and Venezuela, with groups from these and other countries participating in Guadalajara's International Mariachi and Charreria Conference.
+The promotion of mariachi as representative of Mexico has led to the formation of mariachi groups in many countries such as Argentina, Aruba, Egypt, Chile, Cuba, Spain, Guatemala, Uruguay, Peru, Brazil, Colombia, Ecuador and Venezuela, with groups from these and other countries participating in Guadalajara's International Mariachi and Charreria Conference.

 The music has a strong following in the US, with top groups spending a lot of time on tour.
 Mariachi Los Camperos received a Grammy nomination for best Mexican-American album.
 Academic programs allow for instruction by famous mariachi groups and the opportunity to win awards.

 The first mariachi groups in the United States were from California.
 Nati Cano was born in Jalisco in 1939 and moved to Los Angeles in 1959.
 He played in many mariachi groups backing singers but felt mariachi could stand alone.
 In 1969 he opened a restaurant called La Fonda in Los Angeles, which featured his group, Los Camperos, as part of a dinner show.
 The success of this enterprise, and of Los Camperos in general, have inspired many mariachi groups in the United States.
 In the late 1980s, pop star Linda Ronstadt recorded "Canciones de Mi Padre" and "Más Canciones" with Mariachi Vargas de Tecalitlán and others, which helped promote its popularity among Mexican Americans and to non-Mexican Americans.

 Some U.S. public schools offer mariachi as part of classes.
 The first student mariachi group was begun in 1961 at the University of California, Los Angeles.
 This prompted the creation of other student organizations in other parts of California and then in Texas, where the first mariachi festival was held in 1979.
 Since then, a strong synergy between academic programs and mariachi festivals has developed, which feature students and give mariachi classes and workshops.
+This festival led to excitement in the Texas board of education, and soon Zeke Castro, a many award winning educator, was hired to teach mariachi.

 Once school programs were limited to border areas such as San Antonio and Tucson, but they have spread across the southwest and into other parts of the United States, especially since the 1990s.
 There are at least 500 schools offering classes along with local and state competitions.
 In some US schools, mariachi ensembles have replaced school bands.
 Professional groups such as Mariachi Cobre, which regularly performs at Disney World, also spend time teaching in public schools.